microsoft/react-native-code-push/docs/setup-android.md

 **For React Native >= v0.29**

-If you are using React Native for the whole application please do the following:
+If you are integrating Code Push into React Native application please do the following steps:

 Update the `MainApplication.java` file to use CodePush via the following changes: